 - Upload content at its native frame size.
 Do not down-convert or up-convert from the original camera resolution unless the source resolution is greater than 4K.

-- Avoid non-standard resolutions and vertical or square framing.
+- Avoid vertical or square framing.

 - Do not convert clips from their native frame rate unless you’re submitting a slow motion or fast motion video.

 - Shoot at standard frame rates: 23.98, 24, 25, 29.97, 30, 50, 59.94, 60

 - We accept MOV, MPG, MP4, and AVI formats.